Video Tutorial Bond Energies and Enthalpies

 Full Notes Bond Enthalpies

-When a bond is made between two atoms (atomic bond), the overall energy of those two atoms lowers – they are more stable when bonded.
+When a bond is made between two atoms (atomic bond), the overall energy of the two atoms lowers – they are more stable when bonded.
+This means energy is released by two atoms as they form a bond - bond forming is an exothermic process.

-To break an atomic bond, we have to give the bonded atoms energy – so they can ‘overcome’ the bond and break it.
+To break an atomic bond, we have to give the bonded atoms energy so they can ‘overcome’ the forces of attraction in the bond and break it.
+This means atoms gain energy as a bond breaks and they become less stable - bond breaking is an endothermic process.

 Energy is required to break a bond; energy is released when a bond is formed.